UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-AST.md

 [!code-csharp[IAstNode](../../../Samples/Kaleidoscope/Kaleidoscope.Parser/AST/IAstNode.cs)]

 This interface provides the basic properties of any node in the tree for common uses.
-The Kaleidoscope language is a simple one and therefore has only a few kinds of nodes.
+The Kaleidoscope language is a simple one and, therefore, has only a few kinds of nodes.
 The AST consist of the following basic categories of nodes:
  * Function Declarations
  * Function Definitions